Receive a free 2 day Cape Town City Stay package when Find out more

 In the evening you can enjoy some excellent seafood at a local restaurant, as well as the local nightlife.
 We stay at a comfortable guesthouse in Swakopmund featuring a bar, laundry services and internet.
 Accommodation is in twin share rooms with en-suite bathrooms that have hot showers.

-Day seven on this Cape Town to Victoria Falls Safari is free for you to explore the quaint town of Swakopmund, where German colonial influences can still be seen in the architecture, cuisine and culture.
+Day eight on this Cape Town to Victoria Falls Tour is free for you to explore the quaint town of Swakopmund, where German colonial influences can still be seen in the architecture, cuisine and culture.
 Stroll along the sea, sip coffee at a sidewalk cafe, visit a market and enjoy sightseeing on foot.

 You can also try some of the many adventure activities available in this popular coastal town, including quad biking on the dunes, sand boarding, skydiving and cruises to see dolphins.

-Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks.
-We also stop in the colourful town of Wlotskasbaken, known for its lichen colonies.
+Leaving the crisp Atlantic Ocean coastline we drive to Brandberg Mountain via Spitzkoppe.
+Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks, into the former Damaraland region.

 Driving through the wild and rugged bush, we stop at various watering holes in search of the animals that come to drink at these sites while exploring as much of Etosha as possible.
 Our game drives are conducted in the safari truck, providing an elevated vantage for spotting animals and birds.